-The research from GlobalWebIndex in their social media trends 2021 report shows how/why visitors use different social media services.
+The research from GlobalWebIndex also shows how/why visitors use different social media services.
 Instagram, Pinterest, Linkedin, Reddit and Twitter users all report 'follow/find information about products/brands' in their top 3 motivations.

 Platform-specific social media marketing planning

-Our new Organic Social Media Learning Path modules (released May 2022) are dedicated to helping marketers optimize their organic Instagram marketing with a strategic approach, integrated across the marketing funnel.
+Our new Organic Social Media Learning Path modules are dedicated to helping marketers optimize their organic Instagram marketing with a strategic approach, integrated across the marketing funnel.